prince-sunsara/TypeScript-Learning/README.md

 Boolean
   > let isEven: boolean = false;

 Number: 1 2 3

-BigInt: works for larger number then number type Symbol
+BigInt: works for larger number then number type

+Symbol

 String

 //* NOT PRIMITIVE TYPES */

 Array: [1,2] collection of values of the same type

 Tuple: Allows you to express an array with a fixed number of elements, each with a known type (which need not be the same):

 Object Type : Represented through object types, especially when working with structured data

 Enum: represents a set of named values, often used to define a collection of related constants.

 Void:
   > Generally used on function return-types

 Null
   > It is used when an object does not have any value

 Undefined:
   > Denotes value given to uninitialized variable

 Any:
   > If variable is declared with any data-type then any type of value can be assigned to that variable
   > most flexible type in ts

 Unknonwn:
   > safer alternative to any b'coz it stil enforce type checking and safety
-  > variable of type unknonwn can hold value of any type, but you must perform type checks or type assertions before using them in specific ways.
+  > variable of type unknonwn can hold value of any type,'
+    but you must perform type checks or type assertions before using them in specific ways.

 Never.

 ![image](https://github.com/prince-sunsara/TypeScript-Learning/assets/108970023/bc813b7b-ba4e-4fdf-ae6c-43f0ac3077f4)